Snail Mail (musician)

-Early life
+Early life and education

 Lindsey Erin Jordan was raised in Ellicott City, Maryland, a suburb of Baltimore.
 Her mother is a lingerie store owner and her father works for a textbook publisher.
 Jordan had a Roman Catholic upbringing.
+She started playing guitar at the age of 5.
+She recalls playing "awful restaurant shows" with her guitar instructor during her early musical education.
+She later played guitar for her church's band and for her school's jazz band.
+Jordan also played hockey during her youth.

-She started playing guitar at the age of 5, and became captivated by the punk scene as a teenager.
-At the age of 8, Jordan saw Paramore live on the Riot! tour.
+As a teenager, Jordan became captivated by punk rock, originating from seeing Paramore live on the Riot! tour at age 8.
 She cited the experience as a "big moment" that inspired her to eventually form her own band.
-She played guitar for a church band and a jazz band at school.
-She started writing her own songs at around 12 and began booking her own sets at restaurants and coffee shops.
+She started writing her own songs in the seventh grade and began booking her own sets at restaurants and coffee shops.
 In 2018, Jordan was admitted to St. Joseph's College in Brooklyn, but chose not to attend in order to focus on her career.

 Career

-Jordan released her self-recorded solo EP Sticki in 2015 with her new band as Snail Mail.
+Jordan released her self-recorded solo extended play (EP) Stick in 2015 with her new band as Snail Mail.
 She was joined by Ryan Vieira playing bass and Shawn Durham on the drums.
 In October 2015, Snail Mail performed her first live show at Baltimore's Unregistered Nurse festival alongside Sheer Mag, Screaming Females and Priests.
 The set attracted the attention of Priests, who subsequently recruited Jordan to their label Sister Polygon Records.
 After completing one short DIY tour in July 2016, Snail Mail released her first full EP Habit via Sister Polygon, produced by Priests' G.L.
 Jaguar and Coup Sauvage and the Snips's Jason Sauvage.
 The six-track EP received considerable coverage from the indie press.
 Pitchfork included the EP's opening track, "Thinning", in their "Best New Track" series.